zosiasamosiaaa/La-Ge-ne-rale/README.md

 # Myfont

-Type of the La Générale Gate
+Type based on La Générale Gates, avenue parmentier, Paris.

 ## Specimen
-Geometric / Lineal font based on ceramics squares
+Geometric / Lineal font based on ceramics squares.
+Two fonts are available : one plain font and a font with ceramics structure made visible.